 We estimate the reconstruction bias and noise in the measurements using an ensemble of simulated planet observations for each channel.
+Further details are discussed in #planck2013-p03c.
 Kept fixed in each simulation are:

-- the input beam assumed: we use a supersampled version of the reconstructed BSpline beam (or whatever comes out of the current ongoing tests!) - Astrophyical background is the same as that subtracted from the real data. - StarTracker pointing (using the ptcor6 pointing model).
+- the input beam assumed: we use a supersampled version of the reconstructed B-Spline beam (or whatever comes out of the current ongoing tests!) - Astrophyical background is the same as that subtracted from the real data. - StarTracker pointing (using the ptcor6 pointing model).